dotnet/iot/src/devices/Bmp180/README.md

 # Using BMP180

 BMP180 is a device that read barometic pressure, altitude and temperature.
-SPI and I2C can be used to communicate with the device (only I2C implemented so far).
+I2C can be used to communicate with the device.

 [Datasheet](https://cdn-shop.adafruit.com/datasheets/BST-BMP180-DS000-09.pdf) for the BMP180.